 Beko – Electric Turkish Coffee Maker

 Coming back to my wife’s wish, to have an electric Turkish coffee maker, I had no idea it was invented, until she asked the question.
 For a few minutes, I even dreamt about creating the first brewing machine for Turkish and Greek coffee.
 My subsequent research, however, lead me to discover the absolutely amazing Beko – the Electric Turkish Coffee Maker.
-I admit, I was not impressed at all at first, and I was very reluctant.
+I admit I was not impressed at all at first, and I was very reluctant.
 I started to read all the Amazon reviews, to see why was it so greatly rated.
-I don’t blindly trust Amazon reviews for a few reason, out of the scope of this article, but I have a few way to spot untrustworthy reviews.
+I don’t blindly trust Amazon reviews for a few reasons, out of the scope of this article, but I have a few ways to spot untrustworthy reviews.
 The reviews for Beko seemed genuine, and from real customers.
 I took a leap of faith and ordered it, and I am so happy I did.

 I am using this great brewer two times per week and my wife uses it every day.
 We still like to brew in an ibrik, the traditional way, but that’s very difficult with the electric stove.
 I bought a lower power portable electric stove, that burns colder than the big stoves.
-But even with that one I don’t have the precision I need.
-Beko solves all the problems with timing the brew, and ensures the prized froth is not lost by over heating.
+But even with that one, I don’t have the precision I need.
+Beko solves all the problems with timing the brew and ensures the prized froth is not lost by overheating.
 In fact, there are so many inventions incorporated into this nifty brewer, it is almost amazing.
 This brewer won the iF Award in 2005 at Cebit; Turkish coffee is big in Europe…

 Here are the features that made me fall in love with the brewer from Arcelik/Beko: